sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=l4_oSEBjlX4&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

+### Overview
-The trading strategy in question involves using SPY, an ETF tracking the S&P 500, with a focus on overnight trading from market close to the next open or close.
-Here's a concise summary of the strategy:
+- The article discusses an overnight trading strategy using SPY, the ETF that tracks the S&P 500.
+- Overnight trading involves being invested from market close until the next market open (24 hours).

-1. **Entry Signal**: The strategy triggers a buy signal when there are three consecutive lower closing prices.
-This means that each day's close is lower than the previous day's for three days in a row.

-2. **Execution**: Upon the third lower close, the trader buys SPY at the market close and holds the position until the next trading day's open or close.

-3. **Performance**: Since 1993, this strategy has executed 643 trades with an average gain of 0.13% per trade.
-It has only experienced 25 losing trades, indicating a high win rate.

-4. **Risk and Considerations**:
-   - **Market Volatility**: Overnight positions expose traders to market risks such as news events or geopolitical issues.
-   - **Transaction Costs**: Frequent trading may incur significant commission fees and bid-ask spreads, which could impact profitability.
-   - **Liquidity and Leverage**: SPY's liquidity is advantageous, but leverage use can amplify both gains and losses.

-5. **Implementation**: The strategy can potentially be automated, allowing for systematic execution without daily monitoring.

-6. **Market Conditions**: Performance may vary in different market environments (bull vs. bear), with more opportunities in downtrends but potential for larger gains in uptrends.

-7. **Psychological Factors**: Overnight holding requires discipline to adhere to the strategy despite market volatility, emphasizing emotional detachment from short-term fluctuations.

-8. **Scalability and Robustness**: The strategy's effectiveness may be affected if more traders adopt it, potentially altering market behavior.

-In summary, this strategy leverages small, consistent gains over many trades with a high win rate, but its success depends on careful consideration of transaction costs, market conditions, and psychological aspects.
+- The strategy aims to capitalize on short-term price movements.

+### Trading Product
+- **SPY**: An ETF that tracks the performance of the S&P 500 index.

+### Strategy Details
+- Entry Rule: If today is the third consecutive lower closing price, buy at the close.
+- Exit Rule: Sell at the open of the next trading day.
+- Position Size: Fully invested (Max exposure) during the overnight period.

+### Indicators
+- **Three Consecutive Lower Closes**: Used as an indicator to signal entry into a long position.

+### Backtest Performance
+- **Number of Trades**: 643 trades since 1993.
+- **Average Gain per Trade**: 0.13% per trade.
+- **Total Period Covered**: From 1993 to the present day.

+### Conclusions
+- The strategy has been backtested and appears to generate small average gains per trade over a long period.
+- The performance data suggests that this approach has been statistically favorable historically, though future results may vary.
 </details>

 <details>